18F/ux-guide/_pages/about.md

 ## How to use this guide

 We created this guide for our reference.
-It’s here for a refresher on [ways to protect research participant privacy]({{site.baseurl}}/research/privacy/), or for quick access to [UX-related templates, presentations, etc.]({{site.baseurl}}/resources/) You’re also welcome to read it from start to finish if you like.
+It’s here for a refresher on [ways to protect research participant privacy]({{site.baseurl}}/research/privacy/), or for quick access to [design-related templates, presentations, etc.]({{site.baseurl}}/resources/) You’re also welcome to read it from start to finish if you like.

 This guide is divided into three sections: